KaiiMenai/pands-project/analysis.md

 the sepal features plot, the petal measurements plot displayed distinct clustering for each individual species.

 The regression line was fitted across all data points, representing the overall linear relationship between petal length and width.
 The line had a sharp angle with data points clustered close to the line.
 The
 R<sup>2</sup> value was 0.93, indicating that most of the variance for petal width was explained by petal length.
-Suggesting that petal length was a strong predictor of petal width.
+Suggesting that petal length was a strong predictor of petal width, this reflects what was seen as a result of the Correlation Matrix.
 The Setosa species had smaller petal widths and lengths and clearly separated from Versicolor and Virginica.

 Compared to what was observed for sepal feature relationships, for petal features, Versicolor and Virginica were more distinctly clustered and separate from each other
 (https://www.investopedia.com/terms/r/r-squared.asp, https://www.datacamp.com/tutorial/simple-linear-regression, https://www.ibm.com/think/topics/linear-regression, https://datatab.net/tutorial/linear-